phac-nml/genomic_address_service/docs/overview.md

 The process for generating flat cluster addresses from an average-linkage hierarchical clustering is the same as for [single-](#generating-an-address-from-the-single-linkage-hierarchical-clustering) and [complete-linkage](#generating-an-address-from-the-complete-linkage-hierarchical-clustering) clustering.
 However, the topology and distances in the linkage may be different from the linkage methods, which may result in slightly different flat clusters and addresses.

-## profile_dists: Generating Pairwise Distances for New Samples
+## profile_dists: Calculating Pairwise Distances for New Samples

 In addition to generating a pairwise distance matrix of distances between all samples, profile_dists can be used to generate pairwise distances of new samples to already-clustered samples and organize these distances into a 3-column TSV-formatted file.